itg6j/Ghost-video/README.md

 # Ghost-video
-this tool download any video in soical media
+this tool downloads any video on social media Tiktok, Instagram, YouTube, and Facebook.